KurkRogi/our-radio-usa/README.md

 Extended features to implement are:

 - Give access to past programmes to allow listeners from different time zones to listen at time convenient to them
-- Showcase authors and stuff profiles, with photos in order to create better connection with listeners
+- Showcase authors and staff profiles, with photos in order to create better connection with listeners
 - Feature to allow posting comments/testimonies to create the *alive and connected* vibe

 ### **Structure Plane**